PlumpMath/deltagraph/README_HYBRID.md

 We want to develop purely in Clojure but present an API which is constructed purely from Java interfaces (plus, I guess, a tiny bit of "real" Java as entry point), for transparent use from a Java environment.
 So: this is a hybrid Leiningen project plus an Eclipse Java project.
 The Java needs to call into Clojure (for actual implementation code), while the Clojure needs access to the Java (for interfaces which it is going to [reify](http://clojuredocs.org/clojure_core/clojure.core/reify)).
 And we want to be developing in Clojure without worrying about `gen-class` to keep the Java world up-to-date.

-On the Eclipse side: a standard Maven Java project.
-At top-level, there's an additional directory called `clojure`, containing `datagraph` which is a separate Leiningen project.
+On the Eclipse side: a standard Maven Java project, and a Leiningen project also at top level.
+Both Maven (standalone or via Eclipse) and Leiningen will generate a tree of class files under `target`, but these should be the same regardless of which tool makes them.

 ## Clojure from Java